Dallas Mavericks

 Doncic was one of the top contenders to win the MVP award and also nearly averaged a triple-double sans Thompson last season.
 He finished third in MVP voting behind only Nikola Jokic and Shai Gilgeous-Alexander and averaged 33.9 points, 9.2 rebounds and 9.8 assists per game across 70 appearances in the 2023-24 regular season.

-It’s likely safe to assume that Doncic will benefit playing alongside a perimeter shooter of Thompson’s caliber.
+It’s likely safe to assume that Doncic will benefit from playing alongside a perimeter shooter of Thompson’s caliber.

 Thompson has made a whopping 2,481 3-pointers in his career during the regular season, which ranks as the sixth-most of any player in NBA history.
 Reggie Miller, Damian Lillard, James Harden, Ray Allen and Stephen Curry — Thompson’s former teammate — are the only five players with more made regular-season 3s to their names.